jexia/docs/docs/get-started/README.md

 ## Inside the project
 ![Jexia Services](./services.png)
 1. **Collaboration** - under this menu you can coordinate access to your project setup.
-For example, you are working with a team mate who is busy with operation or development.
+For example, you are working with a teammate who is busy with operation or development.
 You can invite him to be a collaborator for your project and together you can finish all much faster.
 1. **Settings** - under this menu, you can find the basic setup for the project (project name, description, URL) as well as you can delete the project.
 1. **Integration** - this section allows you to set up a connection between Jexia project and external services.
 You will be able to use them in your automation setup.